Luchador/GUD/tools/geditor/docs/BG_COMMANDS.md

 # BG Commands

 Open a level, then choose **Tools > BG Commands**, immediately below Patrol Paths.
-This read-only window inspects the background's special visibility command stream.
+This window inspects and edits the background's special visibility command stream.
 It stays open while you work and refreshes when you switch levels or change the background or its portals.

-Each row shows an instruction number, offset within the uncompressed BG file, opcode, indented command name, and room or portal references.
+Each row shows an instruction number, offset within the command stream, opcode, indented command name, and room or portal references.
 Select a row for an explanation and the original eight-byte cells.
 Rows marked `!` have a diagnostic; malformed streams show the safely decoded portion and the reason